Arielgess/UAV_classification/README.md

 The project included an initial phase of processing and feature extraction for evaluating baseline methods (DT, RF, XGB, SVM, MLP).
 The main focus though was using a generative Mamba model to create class-specific predictions and classify an object by error comparison.

+## The Notebooks
 To review the project I recommend going through its stages as follows:
 - Read the report at: [`Final_Project___UAV_classification_with_Mamba`](Final_Project___UAV_classification_with_Mamba.pdf)
-- Review the EDA notebook and the preprocessing and visualization notebook for familiarity with the data
+- Review the ['EDA'](Basic EDA and Dataset Analysis - full.ipynb) notebook and the ['preprocessing and visualization'](Preprocessing and Visualization - full.ipynb) notebook for familiarity with the data
-- Review the main version of preprocessing
+- Review the main version of ['preprocessing'](\Mamba Preprocessing\Preprocessing for Mamba.ipynb)
 - Evaluate the results obtained with the best feature-based models: RF, XGB
 - Explore the adjusted Mamba model
 - Follow a Mamba model training process